IvS-KULeuven/ComboCode/README.md

 <a href="https://IvS-KULeuven.github.io/ComboCode"> ComboCode Documentation</a>

 ## Developer's Manual
-If you want to make changes to ComboCode, you should fork the repository to your own github account (thhis version of the code is called *origin* below).
-In origin, you can create your own developer's branch on your machine that will not interfere with the origin/master branch.
+If you want to make changes to ComboCode, you should fork the repository to your own github account.
+The convention is to call your online version of the code *origin*.
+It is is this version that your local machine will refer to when pulling and pushing changes.
+Once downloaded on a local machine, you can create your own developer's branch that will not interfere with the origin/master branch.
 In general, it is advised NEVER to work in the origin/master branch.
 Keep your origin/master branch up-to-date with the original repository (called upstream below), but don't meddle with it, and never merge your changes into the origin/master branch.

 ### Setting up your developer's environment for ComboCode
 * Go to the main IvS-KULeuven/ComboCode.git page and fork the repository to your account.